-Industry, Indigenous groups and all levels of government are working together to encourage responsible resource development in the Golden Triangle and ensure positive outcomes for sustainable, lasting economic development that supports local communities.
+Industry, Indigenous groups and all levels of government are working together to encourage responsible resource development in British Columbia and ensuring positive outcomes for sustainable, lasting economic development that supports local communities.
 Socially and environmentally responsible resource development rooted in local partnerships is the new way of doing business – and B.C. is leading the way.

 Culture & Community

 The BCRMA plays a key role in advancing British Columbia’s commitment to lasting reconciliation by demonstrating what meaningful engagement and collaboration with Indigenous nations looks like.
 Our success stories with the Nisga’a Nation demonstrate the vast opportunities for joint decision-making, wealth and capacity building, employment, revenue sharing, investment, economic growth, and partnership with Indigenous nations and businesses across the entire mining life cycle.